QuantumKane/database-exercises/README.md

 - FULL JOIN − returns rows when there is a match in one of the tables.

-- SELF JOIN − is used to join a table to itself as if the table were two tables, temporarily renaming at least one table in the SQL statement.
+- SELF JOIN − is used to join a table to itself as if the table were two tables, temporarily renaming at least one table in the SQL statement.[SQL - Using Joins](https://www.tutorialspoint.com/sql/sql-using-joins.htm)